zilliztech/vts/docs/en/connector-v2/sink/Doris.md

 - rowtype_primary_key: Used to get the primary key in the upstream schema (maybe a list)
 - rowtype_unique_key: Used to get the unique key in the upstream schema (maybe a list)
 - rowtype_duplicate_key: Used to get the duplicate key in the upstream schema (only for doris source, maybe a list)
+- comment: Used to get the table comment in the upstream schema

 ## Data Type Mapping